Skip to Main Content

 Boolean operators provide a logical way to combine keyword or subject heading terms using AND, OR, or NOT

-"AND" will narrow your search by combining one of more terms together
+AND will narrow your search by combining two or more terms together

 Phrase Searching

-Use of quotes will tell the database to retrieve results with that exact phrase
+Use of quotes around words will retrieve results with that exact phrase.
+For example:

 "Algase Wandering Scale"